School Canceled Again Tuesday Amid Teachers' Strike, Advocate Suggests New Idea To Help Student Athletes

 “This is nine days of lost instructional time, which should not be acceptable to anyone, and we’re working really hard to get our students back into the classroom,” McDade said.

+Sharkey said the school communities need the TIF surplus funds and are owed them, and accused Lightfoot of taking part in a “despicable shell game.”

+“This is literally worse than what Rahm did to our students and our schools,” Sharkey said in the release.
-On Sunday, it seemed as if the battle between CPS and the CTU was getting more contentions and acrimonious.

-At a news conference Sunday night, Mayor Lori Lightfoot did not hide her frustration with the union.
+It also seemed on Sunday like the battle between CPS and the CTU was getting even more contentions and acrimonious.
+At a news conference Sunday night, Mayor Lightfoot did not hide her frustration with the union.

 “We put everything we could, responsibly, on the table, in an attempt to get a deal done.
 But we have no deal to announce today, and for that I am terribly disappointed,” Lightfoot said.